openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 - Verification results
      - Including code coverage and functional coverage

 The sub-projects will provide more details.
-They will also identify what then can share between different configurations.
+They will also identify what then can reuse between different configurations.

 ### Software: